 Every year, each neighbourhood gets dressed up in their best Christmas lights!
 For the month of December in Madrid, the streets will be lit up by various light displays that have been created by artists all over the world.
 Typically, each barrio will have its own unique displays that are lit up every day between 18:00 and 23:00, with longer hours on both Christmas and New Years eve!
 So, take your camera, and explore Madrid’s festive streets!

 It wouldn’t be Christmas without the markets!
 The Spanish people love to be out and about, especially during special holiday seasons.
-That’s why, during December in Madrid you will notice several plaza’s, street corners and churches transforming into adorable little Christmas markets.
+That’s why, during December in Madrid, you will notice several plazas, street corners and churches transforming into adorable little Christmas markets.
 The best way to get the most of these markets is to simply explore your neighbourhood!
 There will be markets all over the place selling traditional food, artisan products and Christmas crafts!
-Some of the bigger markets worth noting are: Mercado de Navidad in Plaza Mayor, Fiera Mercado de Artisania on Paseo de Recoletos, Navidad en Oriente in Plaza Isabel II (unconfirmed), Medieval Christmas Market in Plaza Jacinto Benavente (unconfirmed) the craft shop, the Christmas Tree and children’s show in Plaza Callao (unconfirmed).
-For more info go here.
+Some of the bigger markets worth noting are: Mercado de Navidad in Plaza Mayor, Fiera Mercado de Artesanía on Paseo de Recoletos, Mercado Gastronómico in Plaza Isabel II, Mercadillo del Gato, the annual craft shop and Christmas Tree.
+For more information on the best holiday markets this winter season, check out our list of the top Christmas markets in Madrid here.

 During the Christmas season, the city turns into a beautiful and festive outdoor playground.
 Have some coffee or hot chocolate and join in the holiday spirit with your friends at the various indoor and outdoor rinks around the city.
-You will find ice rinks located at Plaza la Luna, Plaza de Oriente, Palacio de Hielo, Plaza de Felipe II and the Mataderdo Madrid.
+You will find ice rinks located at Cibeles Palace, Palacio de Hielo and the Matadero Madrid.

 4. Christmas Tour Bus